 Open up any image in Photoshop.
 So let’s open the bridge image in Photoshop.

-Now add a layer mask to the bridge image by clicking on the layer mask button on the layer panel.
+Now add a layer mask to the bridge image by clicking on the layer mask button at the bottom of the layer panel.

 As you can see the layer is 100% visible.
 Now I want to hide the sky part to do this I need to paint with black color on the layer mask of the bridge using the brush tool.

-So activate the brush tool by pressing (B) on the keyboard and set you foreground color to black.
+So activate the brush tool by pressing (B) on the keyboard and set the foreground color to black.
 Simply paint over the layer mask to hide the sky.